jundalisay/superb/content/en/research/smith/jurisprudence/intro.md

 In his estate
 His rights to his estate are called acquired or 'iura adventitia'.

-These are of two kinds=
+These are of 2 kinds:

 > 1. Real